jetstack/navigator/README.md

 Application specific logic is **not** coded into Colonel - instead it defers lifecycle management for your applications to `lieutenants`.
 These `lieutenants` run as PID 1 within each of your application containers.
-They are able to coordinate with each other, and perform application-level actions in response to cluster events (eg. scale down, scale up, new nodes added, etc.)
+They are able to coordinate with each other, and perform application-level actions in response to cluster events (eg. scale down, scale up, new nodes added, etc.), with assistance gathering contextual information fromm the Colonel.

 ## Architecture